acharraggi/timepirati/README.md

 ===
 This is a little side project to build a time tracker.

+The frontend is now live at [TimePirati](http://timepirati.mikesilversides.com.s3-website-us-east-1.amazonaws.com/) hosted at Amazon S3.

 The backend will be Amazon AWS serverless services like Lambda and DynamoDB.
 The client will make use of CSS Modules with React and webpack.